Advanced Software (return to the homepage)

 So, when you receive that referral and before your new resident moves in, you can see the status of things like safety checks, clean furnishings and working facilities for your available rooms.
 This means that residents transitioning into your care is done so smoothly, with no unexpected delays.

-3. Complete Visibility
+3. Complete visibility

 Advanced business intelligence and visual dashboards give you complete visibility of your organisation, helping you maximise your properties occupancy levels and ensure smooth planning of respite care and short stays.
 You may be able to clearly see what contact points have already been made with prospective clients, so your teams can reach out to them and get the ball rolling, keeping your rooms full.